Spaced RepetitionMemoryAudiobooksLearning Science

 4. Adapts to Your Memory

-If you consistently remember a concept, Summit spaces out the reviews.
-If you struggle with something, it shows up more frequently until it sticks.
+If you consistently remember a concept, reviews could become less frequent.
+If you struggle with something, it could appear more often until it is easier to recall.

 The Science Behind Why This Works